Skip to content

 The KitchenAid 3-Ply Base Brushed Stainless Steel Nonstick Fry Pan/Skillet is an impressive pan designed with an extra thick layer of heat-conducting aluminum to eliminate hot spots by distributing heat evenly from edge to edge.

-Why we chose it
+Why we picked it

 cookware consistency.